 The Origin of Beauty Rituals

 Once the exclusive privilege and preserve of royalty, aristocracy, and the upper classes, beauty rituals have marked their place in history, leaving behind a rewarding heritage in the modern age.
-The remnants of these rituals remain at the core of contemporary beauty regimes, in the form of step-by-step programs and routines, curated to aid in rejuvenation while providing moments of solace and sheer indulgence.
+The remnants of these rituals remain at the core of contemporary beauty regimes, in the form of step-by-step programs and rituals, curated to aid in rejuvenation while providing moments of solace and sheer indulgence.

 To recognise the origins of these rituals is to value them more deeply yet delving into the ongoing heritage of beauty rituals isn’t only a way of understanding the nature of indulgence.
 It is also a chance to gain greater insight into the ritual beauty and skincare practices we continue to delight in, and the precious moments of rejuvenation that retain a timeless appeal.